 Handling conflict is one of the greatest skills ever in a professional arena.
 Thus, the interviewers want to know how you handle conflict.
 And the best way to know about the conflict for them is to ask you for real-life examples.

 - Tell me about a situation where you had handled conflict well.

 - If you were in a situation where you need to handle a tough boss, how would you do it and make the project successful?

-When out of a sudden one is asked these questions, the mind may get blank.
+When out of a sudden, one is asked these questions, the mind may get blank.
 So, it’s prudence to prepare for the role-play questions.
-Know the basics of conflict management and write down a few incidents in your journal to remember it well.
+Know the basics of conflict management and write down a few incidents in your journal to remember them well.

 Problem Solving Interview questions:

 Business exists only because there are problems.
-Without problems, businesses can’t exist because business is another name for providing solutions to them who have faced the problems.
+Without problems, businesses can’t exist because business is another name for providing solutions to those who have faced the problems.

 So, any business needs someone who is excellent at solving problems.
 But how would they know that about you?
 They will only be able to figure out just by asking you questions in the face to face interview.